PoisotLab/ms_network_prediction/manuscript.md

 presence or absence an interaction, is a continuous measurement which attempts to quantify the effect of one species on another.
 Interaction strength can generally be divided into two main categories (as suggested by
-@Berlow2004IntStr): either the strength of an interaction between individuals of each species, or the effect that changes in one species population has on the dynamics of the other species.
-Further, it can be measured either as the direct effect of one species on another over a period of time (often in the units of biomass) or the relative importance of one species on another [@Heleno2014EcoNet; @Berlow2004IntStr; @Wootton2005MeaInt].
-One recurring observation throughout studies of interaction strengths is that networks are often composed of many weak links and few strong links [@Berlow2004IntStr].
-The distribution of interaction strength within a network informs on its stability [@Neutel2002StaRea; @Ruiter1995EnePat], influences on the ecosystem functioning [@Duffy2002BioEco; @Montoya2003FooWeb] and our potential to improve multispecies models [@Wootton2005MeaInt].
-Seeing interaction strength within a network as energy fluxes could also possibly lead to its integration within the Biodiversity-Ecosystem Functioning (BEF) framework, which could in return further improve even our understanding of community dynamics and ecosystem functioning [@Barnes2018EneFlu].
+@Berlow2004IntStr): 1) the strength of an interaction between individuals of each species, or 2) the effect that changes in one species population has on the dynamics of the other species.
+It can be measured as the effect over a period of time (in the units of biomass or energy flux [@Barnes2018EneFlu; @Brown2004MetThe]) or the relative importance of one species on another [@Heleno2014EcoNet;
+@Berlow2004IntStr; @Wootton2005MeaInt].
+One recurring observation is that networks are often composed of many weak interactions and few strong interactions [@Berlow2004IntStr].
+The distribution of interaction strength within a network effects its stability [@Neutel2002StaRea; @Ruiter1995EnePat] and functioning [@Duffy2002BioEco; @Montoya2003FooWeb], and serves to benefit multispecies models [@Wootton2005MeaInt].

 ### How are interaction strengths actually estimated?

-Before we attempt to make inferences from data, we must adapt a conceptual framework to model interaction strength.
-One such framework is functional foraging [@Portalier2019MecPre], where the primary basis for inferring interaction is based on an organism's traits, the environment, and foraging behavior like searching, capture and handling times.
-A different conceptual alternative, applicable in food-webs, is metabolic based models, where body mass, metabolic demands, and energy loss are used to infer energetic energy fluxes between organisms [@Yodzis1992BodSiz;@Berlow2009SimPre].
-Energy can be seen as the common currency that links every level of biology from individual organisms to the whole ecosystem [@Brown2004MetThe;@Barnes2018EneFlua].
-A (metabolically) bottom-up approach first estimates basal species biomasses and compute the higher trophic-level species biomasses and energetic demands from there [@Berlow2009SimPre].
-Alternatively, a metabolically top-down approach computes energy fluxes starting from the top consumer downward toward producers [@Barnes2018EneFlu].
-Food-web energetics models can be incorporated at various resolutions for a specific network, ranging from individual-based data to more lumped data at the species level or trophic group, depending on data availability [@Barnes2018EneFlu].
+In some contexts, interaction strength can be estimated via functional foraging [@Portalier2019MecPre], where the primary basis for inferring interaction is foraging behavior like searching, capture and handling times.
+In food-webs, metabolic based models use body mass, metabolic demands, and energy loss are used to infer energetic energy fluxes between organisms [@Yodzis1992BodSiz;
+@Berlow2009SimPre].
+Food-web energetics models can be incorporated at various resolutions for a specific network, ranging from individual-based data to more lumped data at the species level or trophic group, depending on data availability [@Barnes2018EneFlu; @Berlow2009SimPre].

 ### What about indirect and higher-order interactions?